 - Future solutions – One of the most promising research areas involves harvesting stem cells from a patient’s bone marrow and injecting them into an area, such as the lower back, that has become painful because tissue has deteriorated.
 The hope is that the stem cells will build new, healthy tissue and relieve the pain for good.

 In discussing marijuana and cannabinoids as pain management options, it may help to understand what they are and how they are related to each other.

 - Marijuana is made from the dried flowers of the cannabis plant.
 Cannabidiol (CBD) and tetrahydrocannabinol (THC) are among the 100 compounds called cannabinoids that come from the plant.

 - THC is the psychoactive component that produces a mind-altering high.
 CBD does not cause a high.
 Marijuana typically contains both CBD and THC in differing levels, depending on the strain.
 CBD products theoretically don’t contain THC.

 - Medical marijuana is a term that can refer to use of the whole plant or one or more of its compounds — like CBD — to treat symptoms of illness or other conditions.

-Much more research is needed to fully understand the risks and any potential benefits of marijuana and cannabinoids, including the use of CBD, for pain management.
+Much more research is needed to fully understand the risks and any potential benefits of using marijuana and cannabinoids, including CBD, for pain management.
 The American Society of Anesthesiologists supports legislation to expand this research.
 However, until this research is completed, here are some important factors to consider: